Replacing Local Officials

 Censure did not affect his ability to vote on issues or speak at the dais, but did impose a fine docking him one month of salary.
 Since the annual salary for serving on the Lynchburg City Council was $10,000, the economic punishment amounted to $833.

 Martin Misjuns asked the Lynchburg Circuit Court to rule that the censure violated state law.
-He claimed it was an illegal retaliation for expressing his views.36
+He claimed it was an illegal retaliation for expressing his views, but the court chose not to intervene.

 One unusual punishment was imposed in Isle of Wight County.
 A candidate running for a Board of Supervisors seat won a 2023 election, perhaps in part because her son-in-law stole campaign signs of the write-in opponent.
 The winning candidate claimed that she found the signs in her son-in-law's truck.
 Instead of returning the stolen property, she placed them in a crawlspace at her home.